huynle/ogpt.nvim/README.md

     opts = {
       default_provider = "ollama",
       edgy = true, -- enable this!
-      single_window = false -- set this to true if you want only one OGPT window to appear at a time providers = {
+      single_window = false, -- set this to true if you want only one OGPT window to appear at a time providers = {
         ollama = {
           api_host = os.getenv("OLLAMA_API_HOST") or "http://localhost:11434",